1 | Introduction | 6 | MPAI-CUI | 13 | MPAI-MMM |

 2 MPAI-AIF

-The MPAI approach to AI standards is based on the belief that by breaking up large AI applications into smaller elements (AI Modules), combined in workflows (AIW), exchanging data with a known semantics to the extent possible. not only improve explainability of AI applications but also promotes a competitive market of components with standard interfaces, possibly with improved performance compared to other implementations.
+The MPAI approach to AI standards is based on the belief that large AI applications broken up into smaller elements called AI Modules (AIM), combined in workflows called AI Workflows (AIW), exchanging processed data with known semantics to the extent possible, improve explainability of AI applications and promotes a competitive market of components with standard interfaces.

-Artificial Intelligence Framework (MPAI-AIF) enables creation and automation of mixed Artificial Intelligence – Machine Learning – Data Processing workflows.
+Technical Specification: AI Framework (MPAI-AIF) V2.0 enables dynamic configuration, initialisation, and control of mixed Artificial Intelligence – Machine Learning – Data Processing workflows in a standard environment called AI Framework (AIF).

 2.1 Version 1